dlnhz/odin_recipes/README.md

 basic knowledge of HTML and how to put together a website, and how to use github.

-late i will continue this project with CSS to add some more pazzaz
+I added some basic CSS to make the webpages look more interesting. you can view my project here: https://dlnhz.github.io/odin_recipes/